discretize/discretize-guides/builds/revenant/heal-renegade/index.md

 **1st Add**
 * As soon as you get to the island you want to use <Skill name="Inspiring Reinforcement"/> and <Skill name="Vengeful Hammers"/>.
 * Use <Skill name="Heroic Command"/> to share <Boon name="Might"/>.
 * Swap to <Skill name="Legendary Renegade Stance"/> before you get into the updraft.
 You can change legends if you enter the updraft by running into it and not by jumping into it.
-Also swap to Staff weapon set to be able to use <Skill name="Renewing Wave"/>.
+Also, swap to Staff weapon set to be able to use <Skill name="Renewing Wave"/>.

 **2nd Add**
 * Use <Skill name="SoulcleavesSummit"/> on the island as soon as you land on it.
 Blast the fire field with <Skill name="Renewing Wave"/>